 The Xnest and Xvbf servers are not configured to work with the PanoramiX extension.
-In addition, the Open3D layered product is not supported with the PanoramiX extension.
+In addition, the OpenGL layered product is supported with the PanoramiX extension on the Peregrines (Powerstorm 300 and Powerstorm 350).
+This requires the installation of a separate kit.

-The extension causes applications to display on multiple screens of a workstation as if the workstation is supporting only a single screen (screen : 0).
+The extension causes applications to display on multiple screens of a workstation as if the workstation is supporting only a single screen (screen :0).
 The size of the composite screen equals the size of the multiple screens combined.

-It is necessary to create multiple instances of some resources because these resources are screen unique or they contain a back pointer to a ScreetPtr.
+It is necessary to create multiple instances of some resources because these resources are screen unique or they contain a back pointer to a ScreenPtr.
 These resources include GCs, windows, pixmaps, or colormaps.
 When the server handles a client request that creates a resource, the extension creates an equivalent instance of the resource for each physical screen.
 PanoramiX uses linked lists to keep track of these resources.
 Each entry in the list contains the following information: